-Extended Day Program
+Extended Day Program/Recreation

-Students may opt to live independently within local communities in and around Talladega, Alabama, and compute daily to Gentry's campus.
-In addition, Gentry has residential facilities and recreation programs for students who live outside the range for a daily commute.
-Housing options include the Adult Residence Hall and Wooten Cottage.
-The Adult Residence Hall offers varying levels of independent living and the opportunity to transition to semi-apartments and independent living duplexes located on the Gentry campus.
+Students who reside in local communities in and around Talladega, Alabama, may choose to commute daily to the Gentry campus for training.
+Gentry has residential facilities and recreation programs for students for who live outside the range for a daily commute.
+Housing options includes the Adult Residence Hall and Wooten Cottage.
+The Residence Hall offers varying levels of independent living and the opportunity to transition to semi-apartments and independent living duplexes located on the Gentry campus.
 Wooten Cottage provides structured supervision for students who need additional assistance, who have never lived away from home, and who may need to develop their independent living skills before transitioning to the Residence Hall.